codesandbox/sandpack/website/docs/docs/getting-started/custom-ui.md

   />

 :::success Sandpack Theme Builder
-Use can design and customize your own theme, among other Sandpack presets.
+You can design your own theme or customize any existing Sandpack theme presets.
 [Try it now! ↗](https://sandpack.codesandbox.io/theme)
 :::

 Furthermore you can import an existing theme object and use object composition to override specific fields.